 Navigating the Family Court System can be difficult, confusing and overwhelming.
 For women who have experienced abuse in their relationship, this process is intensified by safety concerns and increased complexities with processes relating to custody, access and support.
-The Family Court Program provides services to women who have experienced abuse and are currently involved or about to enter the Family Court process.
+The Family Court Program (FCSP) provides services to those who have experienced abuse and are currently involved or about to enter the Family Court process.

 The Family Court Support Program offers: